autoplot/documentation/javadoc/org/autoplot/renderer/ImageStylePanel.md

+# org.autoplot.renderer.ImageStylePanel

-# org.autoplot.renderer.ImageStylePanelcontroller for the Image plot type.
+controller for the Image plot type.

-ImageStylePanel( )
+# ImageStylePanel( )
 Creates new form PlotStylePanel

 ***